juxor/afaq/markdown/secI3.md

 > _"Of course in every large collective undertaking, a division of labour, technical management, administration, etc. is necessary.
-But authoritarians clumsily play on words to produce a **raison dtre** for government out of the very real need for the organisation of work.
+But authoritarians clumsily play on words to produce a **raison d’être** for government out of the very real need for the organisation of work.
 Government, it is well to repeat, is the concourse of individuals who have had, or seized, the right and the means to make laws and to oblige people to obey; the administrator, the engineer, etc., instead are people who are appointed or assume the responsibility to carry out a particular job and so on.
 Government means the delegation of power, that is the abdication of initiative and sovereignty of